Quick start

 0.0

 We see that while consumers (species 1 and 2) have a positive metabolic rate, producer species (species 3) have a null metabolic rate.
+The list of all model properties can be accessed with

 properties(m)

-63-element Vector{Any}:
+35-element Vector{Any}:

 :A